Frequently Asked Questions

 Yes.
 However, information regarding additional funding must be made clear on the Full Proposal form.

-If additional funding is requested and received after the start of your project Bayer need to be notified.
+If additional funding is requested and received after the start of your project, Bayer needs to be notified.

 What must I do if my GOAP project forms part of a larger project for which funding has been requested/received from another source?